 Historic Resources Commission

-The Historic Resources Commission meets quarterly (January, April, July, October) on the first Thursday of the month at 4:30 pm in City Council Chambers.
+The Historic Resources Commission meets bimonthly (January, March, May, July, September, November) on the first Thursday of the month at 4:30 pm in City Council Chambers.

 Meeting Agenda Packets/Archive - Current and archival agendas, minutes, and audio files are now available via the Clerk of the Council webpage at the link above.